-The route has been identified as a significant marketing tool in the promotion of Ireland as a cycle destination and as part of the greater trans-European cycle route, EuroVelo 2, linking the capitals across Europe.
+The route has been identified as a significant marketing tool in the promotion of Ireland as a cycle destination.
+It will form part of the greater trans-European cycle route, EuroVelo 2, linking the capitals across Europe.

 Key features of the Galway to Dublin Cycleway will include: